gogamarra/Automated-ELK-Stack/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 - ![Docker PS Screenshot](./diagrams/docker_ps_output.png)
+##
 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+The ELK Stack server is configured to monitor the following web servers:
 - **DVWA-VM1 (10.0.0.5)**
 - **DVWA-VM2 (10.0.0.6)**

-We have installed the following ELASTIC "Beats" data shippers on these machines:
+Ie have installed the following ELASTIC "Beats" lightweight shippers on the monitored machines facilitate collection and sending of data to the ELK Stack:
-- **filebeats**
+- **Filebeat**
-- **Metricbeats**
+- **Metricbeat**

-These Beats allow us to collect the following information from the web servers.(DVWM-1, DVWA-2):
+These Beats allow us to collect the following information from the web servers.:
 - **Filebeat collects file system logs**
 - **Mertricbeat collects metrics from the operating system and from services running on the servers**
+##
 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the PLAYBOOKS, you will need to have an Ansible control already configured (e.g.Ansible Docker Container on the Jump Box).
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the **/files/filebeat-configuration.yml** file to **filebeat.yml file**.
+- Copy the **/files/filebeat-config.yml** file to **filebeat.yml file**.
 - Update the **/etc/ansible/hosts** file to include ports
 - Run the playbook, and navigate to **http://[ElkserverIP]:5601** to check that the installation worked as expected.